CHC43515 Certificate IV in Mental Health Peer Work (Consumer Peer Work)

 Graduates will receive a nationally-accredited qualification in mental health consumer peer work.

-The course outline includes information on entry requirements and units of competency.
+The course brochure includes information on entry requirements and units of competency.

 HANDBOOK